-New Money Financing and Refinancing of CP.
-Finance Staff and the Financial Advisor continue to refine projected monthly capital expenditures and expected cash onhand and available CP capacity to determine the timing and size for the potential new money bonds to be issued in 2012.
-Bond proceeds would be used to refinance all or a portion of the expected outstanding CP and to fund future capital expenditures, including capitalized interest.
-Additionally, Finance Staff and the Financial Advisor discussed alternative borrowing structures.
-Further analyses will be undertaken to evaluate potential impacts on projected debt service coverage, the rates and charges structure and Net Remaining Revenues.
+Potential New Money Financing and Refinancing of CP.
+Based on current CCP expenditures, cash on hand (including prior bond proceeds) and available commercial paper capacity, potential new money borrowing requirements in 2012 could be as much as \$200 million.
+Such proceeds would be used to refinance all or a portion of the expected outstanding CP and to fund future capital expenditures, including capitalized interest.
+Finance Staff and the Financial Advisor are targeting a proposed new money bond issue in the third quarter of this year.